muhamed42/Assignment-QS3/Invoices-Testcases.md

 - The response should indicate that the invoice was created successfully.
 ### Actual Result
 - A new invoice is created, and the response indicates success.
-- But it has a wrong "Username" not as i entered while create invoice, Also all Invoices that have been created have same "Username".(Failed)
+- But it has a wrong "Username" not as i entered while create invoice, Also all Invoices that have been created have same "Username".

-# TC-03
+# 🟢TC-03
 ## Verify that the user can't create a new invoice with valid details with missing fields.
 ### Steps
 - Input valid details in the payload with missing fields(createdby)